Welcome to today's edition of the Rush 24-7 podcast.

 Wasn't Jimmy Carter available?

-Apparently on the Sunday show, as you had the this the third Mo Larry and Curley, Joe Biden, Gary Hart, Harold Ford.
+Apparently, on the Sunday shows, you had Mo Larry and Curly, Joe Biden, Gary Hart, Harold Ford.

 They all distanced themselves from Obama's position yesterday, saying that preconditions for any meeting with somebody from Iran, Syria, Venezuela, Cuba, North Korea would be mandatory.

-Harold Ford at one point said on Meet the Press, I'll concede you cannot meet with foreign leaders, with terrorists, rather those that lead rogue nations without some conditions.
+Harold Ford at one point said on Meet the Press, I'll concede you cannot meet with foreign leaders, with terrorists, rather, those that lead rogue nations, without some conditions, close quote.

 Like the conditions are, we're really going to be mad at you if you don't live up to this arms control agreement.